 The juvenile Saddleback Hogfish pictured above has white/silver colour on the fore body with yellow across the face going up to the mid dorsal area.
 From the mid dorsal area back to the caudal area there is a black band.
 The caudal area is white and the caudal fin is translucent.
 They obtain their common name of Tuxedo hogfish from this stage.

 As the fish matures so the black retreats into a saddle behind the dorsal fin and red lines develop across the body.
-The yellow across the forehead disappears and the dorsal, caudal and anal fins develop a yellow tint.
+Later the yellow across the forehead disappears and the dorsal, caudal and anal fins develop a yellow tint.
 They grow up to 55 cm in length.

 SADDLEBACK HOGFISH IN THE WILD

 The juvenile Saddleback Hogfish is fairly reclusive and is always found close to cover or under an overhang or in a small cave.
 They are usually found on coral rich areas of the reef from 10 to 15 meters.
 The adults seem to prefer deeper water and are usually only seen from 20 meters downwards.
 They are not common in Tanzanian waters but neither are they rare.
 They are normally seen solitary.